Anne Williams was the relentless Hillsborough campaigner who changed my life

 Then I spoke to Anne Williams, whose story Anne airs over four successive nights from Sunday on ITV1.
 It is not too strong to say that this woman changed my life.

-Anne’s son Kevin was one of the 95 people who died on 15 April, 1989, after a crush on the Leppings Lane at the FA Cup semi-final between Liverpool and Nottingham Forest (the 96th victim, Tony Bland, died in 1993; the 97th, Andrew Devine, this year).
+Anne’s son Kevin was one of the 95 people who died on 15 April 1989, after a crush on the Leppings Lane at the FA Cup semi-final between Liverpool and Nottingham Forest (the 96th victim, Tony Bland, died in 1993; the 97th, Andrew Devine, in July of this year).
 The coroner ruled that all those who lost their lives in the stadium were dead by 3.15pm.
 A policewoman later came forward and said that Kevin asked for his mum at 4pm.

 The image is haunting.
 A child lying in a gymnasium, surrounded by dead bodies, pleading for his mother.
 It is the stuff of nightmares.